 Although there are many requirements that must be met for a development to constitute a patentable invention, the most fundamental requirements are the development be novel (Section 102), useful, and non-obvious (Section 103) to a person skilled in the technology or art.
 It is not necessary that there be any “flash” of genius.
 A patentable invention is most often the result of dogged or persistent trial and error effort directed to overcome an identified problem or achieve a known goal.
 The problem or goal may have been long known by the entire world, e.g., the inability of man to fly in the air.
 The solution becomes an invention for purposes of patent law only after the inventor (i) conceives of the solution to overcome the problem or achieving the goal and (ii) the solution is reduced to practice.

 Using the airplane example, conception of the idea may have occurred when the inventors envisioned a light, self-propelled apparatus using a large, curved or arched wing structure to create lift.
 Reduction to practice occurred when it was demonstrated that an apparatus, consisting of a light wooden framework covered by cloth with large, lightweight arched wings, and powered by a gasoline engine turning two large wooden propellers, could be built and carry a man through the air.

 Although the demonstration of a working model is the common method of achieving reduction to practice, the drafting of a proper and thorough patent application can also constitute reduction to practice since, as stated above, the patent application must disclose the invention sufficiently that it can be understood and duplicated by others familiar with the technology or art.
-It must also disclose the best example of the invention.
 You are not permitted to hold back the secret that makes the invention zing.